-See Walter Powell, Neither Market Nor Hierarchy: Network Forms of Organization, 12 RES.
+&lt;sup>17 See Walter Powell, Neither Market Nor Hierarchy: Network Forms of Organization, 12 RES.
 ORG.
 BEHAV.
 295, 322 (1990); C. Jones, W.S.
-Hesterly & S.P.
-Borgatti, A General Theory of Network Governance: Exchange Conditions and Social Mechanisms, 22 ACAD.
-MGMT.
-REV. 911, 916-25 (1997).
+Hesterly, & S.P.
+Borgatti; A General Theory of Network Governance: Exchange Conditions and Social Mechanisms, 22 Acad.
+Mgmt.
+Rev. 911, 916-25 (1997).

-^{18.} Ronald Coase's classic framework of make vs. buy underscores alternative approaches.
-The theory of the firm bifurcates the use of contracts within a market (i.e., "buy") versus integration of resources within a firm hierarchy (i.e., "make" or "build").
-Coase posits that the governance structure that is preferred is "the lower cost transaction form" - that is, the system that comparatively reduces a firm's net costs related to specific exchanges.
+&lt;sup>18 Ronald Coase's classic framework of build vs. buy underscores alternative approaches.
+The theory of the firm bifurcates the use of contracts within a market (i.e., "buy") versus integration of resources within a firm hierarchy (i.e., "build").
+Coase posits that a governance structure is preferred that is "the lower cost transaction form" - that is, the system that comparatively reduces a firm's net costs related to specific exchanges.
 Ronald Coase, The Nature of the Firm, ECONOMICA, 386, 386 (1937).

-^{19.} See discussion of alternative IA forms, infra notes 90-92.
+&lt;sup>19 See discussion of alternative IA forms, infra notes 90-92.

-^{20.} This Article does not claim that one model is more successful on average than the other.
+&lt;sup>20 This Article does not claim that one model is more successful on average than the other.
 Data for a comparative analysis does not yet exist.
 See discussion of data in Section I(A) infra.